Blue-ocean-HR/blueocean-client/README.md

 - [Search](#search)

 ## About
-Waste Not is a recipe website that lets you search by items you have in your pantry and fridge.
-This will help reduce food waste by showing people how to use up those random items in their pantry that they can't think of a use for.
+Global food waste is a growing problem all across the world.
+We were alarmed by the fact that about $1.9 billion worth of food was wasted in 2021 and was projected to grow further along the years.

+We designed this app to reduce food waste by helping people keep track of their food in their pantry and fridge.
+Waste Not will recommend you recipes according to your pantry items and notify you when your food is about to go bad.

 ## Tech Stack
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)